Comparing Sunrun (NASDAQ:RUN) and Masco (NASDAQ:MAS)

 |2.71

-Masco currently has a consensus target price of $53.38, suggesting a potential downside of 8.82%.
-Sunrun has a consensus target price of $38.72, suggesting a potential downside of 30.70%.
-Given Masco’s higher probable upside, research analysts clearly believe Masco is more favorable than Sunrun.
+Sunrun presently has a consensus price target of $38.72, indicating a potential downside of 30.70%.
+Masco has a consensus price target of $53.38, indicating a potential downside of 8.82%.
+Given Masco’s higher possible upside, analysts clearly believe Masco is more favorable than Sunrun.

-89.7% of Masco shares are owned by institutional investors.
-Comparatively, 90.2% of Sunrun shares are owned by institutional investors.
-1.2% of Masco shares are owned by insiders.
-Comparatively, 8.6% of Sunrun shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+90.2% of Sunrun shares are held by institutional investors.
+Comparatively, 89.7% of Masco shares are held by institutional investors.
+8.6% of Sunrun shares are held by insiders.
+Comparatively, 1.2% of Masco shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Masco and Sunrun’s revenue, earnings per share and valuation.
+This table compares Sunrun and Masco’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue